davemcphee/zookeeper_exporter/README.md

 # zookeeper_exporter

 A simple zookeeper exporter for prometheus.
 Grabs the `mntr` output, and converts each line to a prometheus gauge, including the `zk_version`.

+Unlike other zookeeper exporter, this one understands that the `leaderServes=no` option without barfing, and is able to export the `zk_version` metric as a label, instead of skipping it.

+This exporter manages sockets to zookeeper servers very carefully, setting timeouts and read / write deadlines to prevent hanging the stats poller when servers are slow to respond or unresponsive.

+`zk.poll-interval` takes into account how long a poll took, so if you set your interval to 30s, it will poll every 30s *exactly*, and not every `(30s + the time it took to poll the server)`.

 ## Usage